-For both high-resolution stratigraphic logs the first-degree variations in lithology are well reflected in the K curves measured by both pXRF and NGR (Fig. 4).
-The mudstone intervals have a larger clay content and correspond with higher K values and vice versa for the sandstones.
-There is also an excellent agreement between the low-resolution NGR data published in Dabard et al. (2015) and the new high resolution NGR data (Supplementary Materials).
+For both high-resolution stratigraphic logs, the first-degree variations in lithology are well reflected in the K curves measured by both pXRF and NGR (Fig. 4).
+The mudstone intervals have a larger clay content and correspond with higher K values and vice versa for the sandstone intervals.
+There is also an excellent agreement between the low-resolution NGR data published in Dabard et al. (2015) and the new highresolution NGR data (Supplement).
 While the relative variations in K for both the pXRF and NGR agree well, there is an offset in the reported absolute concentrations because of the lack of absolute concentration calibration for the pXRF measurements.
-The same pattern in mudstone versus sandstones is also visible in the pXRF Rb profile, which again follows the clay content (Supplementary Materials).
+The same pattern in mudstone vs. sandstones is also visible in the pXRF Rb profile, which again follows the clay content (Supplement).
 For both stratigraphic profiles, variations in NGR U and Th concentrations behave similarly overall and seem to follow the first-degree features of the NGR K record.
 However, the relative variations in NGR U and Th concentrations are less pronounced in amplitude and show a less consistent relationship with the measured lithology.
-For example, while U and Th generally are expected to be enriched in shales and clays (Adams & Weaver, 1958), the thick sandstone unit on the top of the Kerarvail Mb. has the highest measured U and Th values (Fig. 4), due to the presence of paleoplacers.
-The term 'paleoplacer' refers to heavy mineral-rich laminae that often occur on the top of thick sandstone units of the Postolonnec Fm. and other similar paleoenvironmental depositionary settings (Pistis et al., 2008; 2016; 2018).
-Also, the thick sandstones (>12 m) at the top of the Kerarmor Mb. have elevated U and Th values (with paleoplacers), while the sandstone unit around 11 m has low U and Th values (without paleoplacers).
+For example, while U and Th are generally expected to be enriched in shales and clays (Adams and Weaver, 1958), the thick sandstone unit on the top of the Kerarvail Mb. has the highest measured U and Th values (Fig. 4) due to the presence of paleo-placers.
+The term "paleo-placer" refers to heavy mineral-rich laminae that often occur on the top of thick sandstone units of the Postolonnec Fm. and other similar paleoenvironmental depositional settings (Pistis et al., 2008, 2016, 2018).
+In addition, the thick sandstones (> 12 m)at the top of the Kerarmor Mb. have elevated U and Th values (with paleo-placers), while the sandstone unit around 11 m has low U and Th values (without paleo-placers).